Matt Morgan: Various alliances and feuds (2008–2010)

 Morgan teamed with Abyss in 2008.

 In August, Morgan entered a tag team up with Abyss.
-The storyline was an additional chapter in the "Abyss' humanisation" storyline.
+The storyline was an additional chapter in the "Abyss' humanization" storyline.
 Since his return to television, Abyss had portrayed an emotionally vulnerable character, exaggerating the meaning behind every gesture he received.
 Abyss saw Morgan as his best friend and was desperate not to displease him.
 But Abyss' new sensitivity made him more naive, thus causing him to make simple errors that cost the team matches.
 Through time, Morgan would go from understanding to frustrated over Abyss' errors.
 They feuded briefly with Team 3D.
 The duo defeated Team 3D at No Surrender, but lost at Bound for Glory IV on October 12 in a Monster's Ball match for the TNA World Tag Team Championship, which Beer Money, Inc. won.
 At Final Resolution on December 7, Morgan and Abyss lost again when Storm hit Abyss with brass knuckles when the referee was distracted.
 They gained a third opportunity at the belts at Genesis on January 11, 2009, in a three-way match against Beer Money, Inc. and then-champions Jay Lethal and Consequences Creed.
 During the match, Abyss accidentally knocked Morgan out with one of the championship belts, causing him to be pinned by Beer Money.

 On the following Impact!, the team fought against Lethal and Creed in a number one contenders match for the tag team championship, which ended with Morgan once again being pinned because of Abyss.
 On the January 23 episode of Impact!, Morgan and Abyss battled Beer Money, Inc. in a non-title first blood match.
 Towards the end of the match, Morgan turned on Abyss after hitting him with a steel chair, causing him to bleed, giving Storm and Roode the win and turning heel in the process.
 Morgan was defeated at Against All Odds on February 8 in a standard match, but defeated Abyss in a Match of 10,000 Tacks at Destination X on March 15.
 The feud ended at Lockdown on April 19, in a Doomsday Chamber of Blood Match, in which neither wrestler could be legally pinned were he not bleeding.
 Morgan won after interference by Abyss' psychiatrist, Dr. Stevie, by hitting Abyss with a back low blow and then a chokebomb onto a pile of tacks.